 Wildlife in Assam is a heterogeneous mixture of a variety of landscapes, vegetation, birds, and animals.
-The suitable climatic conditions have made it the abode of nature and inhabitants.
-Assam is home to many rare and endangered endemic wildlife like the Pygmy hog, which is only found in India.
+The suitable climatic conditions have made it the abode of nature and its inhabitants.
+As a result, Assam is home to many rare and endangered endemic wildlife like the Pygmy hog, which is only found in India.
 The other unique species you can see in a wildlife sanctuary in Assam include Great One-Horned Rhinoceroses, Hoolock Gibbon, Wild Water Buffalo, Hog Deer, Golden Langur, and Ganges Dolphin.

 The popular wildlife reserves in Assam include the Kaziranga National Park, Manas National Park, Pobitora Wildlife Sanctuary, Nameri National Park, Dibru-Saikhowa National Park, etc.

 Assam wildlife sanctuaries and national parks are home to the maximum number of big cats in India, such as Indian Tigers, Indian Leopard, Clouded Leopard, and the Black Panther.
 In addition, the biodiversity hosts more than 450 species of birds, and 5 species of deer can be spotted with significant populations of large herbivores in Barasingha.

 Two of the largest snakes in the world, the reticulated python and rock python inhabit the wilderness, and 9 primate species, including the only ape found in India, the hoolock gibbon, call the state home.
 In addition, seven species of turtle and tortoise, including the endemic Assam roofed turtle, are found here.
 You can enjoy wildlife safari in the popular national parks of Assam with our well-curated Assam tour packages.
 These travel packages are customizable and you can modify the itinerary according to your requirements.
 Contact us for information and to book a tour with us!